atomicdata-dev/atomic-data-docs/src/commits/concepts.md

 The first step is **serializing the commit deterministically**.
 This means that the process will always end in the exact same string.

-- Serialize the Commit as JSON.
+- Serialize the Commit as JSON-AD.
 - Do not serialize the signature field.
 - Do not include empty objects or arrays.
 - If `destroy` is false, do not include it.
 - All keys are sorted alphabetically - both in the root object, as in any nested objects.
-- The JSON is minified: no newlines, no spaces.
+- The JSON-AD is minified: no newlines, no spaces.

 [Here's an example implementation of this process written in Rust](https://github.com/joepio/atomic/blob/ceb88c1ae58811f2a9e6bacb7eaa39a2a7aa1513/lib/src/commit.rs#L81).